target0/ingi2349/README.md

 * Towards software-friendly networks
 * VeriFlow: verifying network-wide invariants in real time
 * Verifying forwarding plane connectivity and locating link failures using static rules in software defined networks
+* Virtual routers as a service: the RouteFlow approach leveraging software-defined networks
 * Where is the debugger for my software-defined network?
 * Why OpenFlow/SDN can succeed where GMPLS failed